Mother Goose Takes Care Of 47 Babies And Keeps Them All Safe

 "Every day it seemed like she had a bigger group.”

 Mike Digout has never been a big fan of Canadian geese.
-But this spring his views changed after meeting one remarkable mother goose caring for a very large family.
+But his views changed after meeting one remarkable mother goose caring for a very large family.

 Since work from home started, Digout has been taking walks along the Saskatchewan riverbank near his home in Saskatoon and bringing along his camera to capture the wildlife that lives there.
 That's where he first met the geese.